Paul Binski was born in London and now teaches the history

 After a career in teaching in Cambridge, Andrew Johnson (Secretary) now prints and publishes fine press books focussing on texts from the fifteenth to eighteenth centuries.
 His love of organs and their repertoire dates from childhood and he was closely involved in the project to renovate the fine Abbott and Smith organ at Our Lady and The English Martyrs Church, Cambridge.

 Roger Lander (Treasurer) is a Chartered Accountant and lifelong church organist.
 He has been organist of Woburn Parish Church since 1980 and also plays for weekday services at All Saints Leighton Buzzard.
-He is a director of the International Organ Festival at St Albans and a Trustee of the New School of Organ Studies
+He is a former director of the International Organ Festival at St Albans and a Trustee of the New School of Organ Studies